Amazon Linux 2 : openssl-snapsafe (ALASOPENSSL-SNAPSAFE-2023-002)

 The version of openssl-snapsafe installed on the remote host is prior to 1.0.2k-24.
 It is, therefore, affected by multiple vulnerabilities as referenced in the ALAS2OPENSSL-SNAPSAFE-2023-002 advisory.

-- A timing based side channel exists in the OpenSSL RSA Decryption implementation which could be sufficient to recover a plaintext across a network in a Bleichenbacher style attack.
-To achieve a successful decryption an attacker would have to be able to send a very large number of trial messages for decryption.
+A timing-based side channel exists in the OpenSSL RSA Decryption implementation, which could be sufficient to recover a ciphertext across a network in a Bleichenbacher style attack.
+To achieve a successful decryption, an attacker would have to be able to send a very large number of trial messages for decryption.
+This issue affects all RSA padding modes: PKCS#1 v1.5, RSA-OEAP, and RSASVE.
+(CVE-2022-4304)

-- The public API function BIO_new_NDEF is a helper function used for streaming ASN.1 data via a BIO.
-It is primarily used internally to OpenSSL to support the SMIME, CMS and PKCS7 streaming capabilities, but may also be called directly by end user applications.
+A use-after-free vulnerability was found in OpenSSL's BIO_new_NDEF function.
+The public API function BIO_new_NDEF is a helper function used for streaming ASN.1 data via a BIO.
+It is primarily used internally by OpenSSL to support the SMIME, CMS, and PKCS7 streaming capabilities, but it may also be called directly by end-user applications.
 The function receives a BIO from the caller, prepends a new BIO_f_asn1 filter BIO onto the front of it to form a BIO chain, and then returns the new head of the BIO chain to the caller.
-Under certain conditions, for example if a CMS recipient public key is invalid, the new filter BIO is freed and the function returns a NULL result indicating a failure.
-However, in this case, the BIO chain is not properly cleaned up and the BIO passed by the caller still retains internal pointers to the previously freed filter BIO.
-If the caller then goes on to call BIO_pop() on the BIO then a use-after-free will occur.
-This will most likely result in a crash.
-This scenario occurs directly in the internal function B64_write_ASN1() which may cause BIO_new_NDEF() to be called and will subsequently call BIO_pop() on the BIO.
-This internal function is in turn called by the public API functions PEM_write_bio_ASN1_stream, PEM_write_bio_CMS_stream, PEM_write_bio_PKCS7_stream, SMIME_write_ASN1, SMIME_write_CMS and SMIME_write_PKCS7.
-Other public API functions that may be impacted by this include i2d_ASN1_bio_stream, BIO_new_CMS, BIO_new_PKCS7, i2d_CMS_bio_stream and i2d_PKCS7_bio_stream.
-The OpenSSL cms and smime command line applications are similarly affected.
+Under certain conditions.
+For example, if a CMS recipient public key is invalid, the new filter BIO is freed, and the function returns a NULL result indicating a failure.
+However, in this case, the BIO chain is not properly cleaned up, and the BIO passed by the caller still retains internal pointers to the previously freed filter BIO.
+If the caller then calls BIO_pop() on the BIO, a use-after-free will occur, possibly resulting in a crash.
 (CVE-2023-0215)

-X.400 addresses were parsed as an ASN1_STRING but the public structure definition for GENERAL_NAME incorrectly specified the type of the x400Address field as ASN1_TYPE.
-This field is subsequently interpreted by the OpenSSL function GENERAL_NAME_cmp as an ASN1_TYPE rather than an ASN1_STRING.
-When CRL checking is enabled (i.e. the application sets the X509_V_FLAG_CRL_CHECK flag), this vulnerability may allow an attacker to pass arbitrary pointers to a memcmp call, enabling them to read memory contents or enact a denial of service.
-In most cases, the attack requires the attacker to provide both the certificate chain and CRL, neither of which need to have a valid signature.
+A type confusion vulnerability was found in OpenSSL when OpenSSL X.400 addresses processing inside an X.509 GeneralName.
+When CRL checking is enabled (for example, the application sets the X509_V_FLAG_CRL_CHECK flag), this vulnerability may allow an attacker to pass arbitrary pointers to a memcmp call, enabling them to read memory contents or cause a denial of service.
+In most cases, the attack requires the attacker to provide both the certificate chain and CRL, of which neither needs a valid signature.
 If the attacker only controls one of these inputs, the other input must already contain an X.400 address as a CRL distribution point, which is uncommon.
-As such, this vulnerability is most likely to only affect applications which have implemented their own functionality for retrieving CRLs over a network.
+In this case, this vulnerability is likely only to affect applications that have implemented their own functionality for retrieving CRLs over a network.
 (CVE-2023-0286)

 As suddenly enabling the policy check could break existing deployments it was decided to keep the existing behavior of the X509_VERIFY_PARAM_add0_policy() function.
 Instead the applications that require OpenSSL to perform certificate policy check need to use X509_VERIFY_PARAM_set1_policies() or explicitly enable the policy check by calling X509_VERIFY_PARAM_set_flags() with the X509_V_FLAG_POLICY_CHECK flag argument.